Polymer/polymer/README.md

     * Runs in all [supported](#supported-browsers) browsers: [StackBlitz](https://stackblitz.com/edit/polymer-element-example?file=index.js), [Glitch](https://glitch.com/edit/#!/polymer-element-example?path=index.html)

-    * Runs in browsers with [Javascript Modules](https://caniuse.com/#search=modules): [JSBin](https://jsbin.com/wuxejiz/edit?html,output),
+    * Runs in browsers with [JavaScript Modules](https://caniuse.com/#search=modules): [JSBin](https://jsbin.com/wuxejiz/edit?html,output),
  [CodePen](https://codepen.io/kevinpschaaf/pen/BxdErp?editors=1000).

- * You can also save [this HTML](https://gist.githubusercontent.com/kevinpschaaf/8a5acbea7b25d2bb5e82eeea2b105669/raw/c3a86872f07603e2d0ddae736687e52a5c8c499f/index.html) to a local file and run it in any browser that supports [Javascript Modules]((https://caniuse.com/#search=modules)).
+ * You can also save [this HTML file](https://gist.githubusercontent.com/kevinpschaaf/8a5acbea7b25d2bb5e82eeea2b105669/raw/c3a86872f07603e2d0ddae736687e52a5c8c499f/index.html) to a local file and run it in any browser that supports [JavaScript Modules]((https://caniuse.com/#search=modules)).

- * When you're ready to use Polymer in a project, install it via npm.
+ * When you're ready to use Polymer in a project, install it via [npm](https://www.npmjs.com/).
 To run the project in the browser, a module-compatible toolchain is required.
-We recommend installing the Polymer CLI to and using its development server as follows.
+We recommend installing the [Polymer CLI](https://github.com/Polymer/polymer-cli) to and using its development server as follows.

     1. Add Polymer to your project: